BishalGolder/Sherlock-Text-Generator-LSTM-based-next-word-Predictor/README.md

 ### 🔍 Key Insights

 * The **bidirectional model** produced more grammatically and contextually coherent text
-* It better captured sentence dependencies, especially important in Sherlock Holmes writing style
+* It better captured sentence dependencies, which is especially important in Sherlock Holmes writing style
 * However, it also showed **higher overfitting** compared to the unidirectional model

 ---